Students need to meet the following requirements in order to be accepted to the Thesis course:

-At least 45 study credits year 2 bachelor Security Studies (to be obtained and registered by the end of semester 2, year 2)
+Students must have obtained at least 45 study credits of year 2 (BA Security Studies), to be obtained and registered by the beginning of semester 2, year 3.

-Pass the courses Research Methods 1 and Research Methods 2 bachelor Security Studies
+Students must have passed the courses Research Methods 1 and Research Methods 2 (BA Security Studies)

-Participation in all examination components Research Methods 3 bachelor Security Studies
+Students must have participated in all examination components of Research Methods 3 (BA Security Studies)

-Some thesis groups may require a pass for specific courses in the first and/or second year of the bachelor Security Studies.
+Some thesis groups may require a pass for specific courses in the first and/or second year of the BA Security Studies.

-This is the final compulsory module for students taking the Bachelors in Security Studies programme.
-To pass this course, students are expected to complete a bachelor’s thesis on a security and/or safety related topic presented by the programme.
+This is the final compulsory module for students of the BA in Security Studies programme.
+To pass this course, students are expected to complete a bachelor thesis on a security and/or safety related topic relevant to the programme.
 Students who take this course will be divided into groups and assigned a supervisor with a particular area of expertise.
-The supervisor will support their supervisees through group seminars where students get instructions, materials, share their research and receive feedback.
-The supervisor will define the research area that students will explore, and help students identify theoretical lenses and empirical material to analyse in their thesis.
+The supervisor will support their supervisees through group seminars where students get instructions and materials, share their research, and receive feedback.
+The supervisor will define the research area that students will explore, and help students identify theories and empirical material to address the main question of their thesis.

-- Students will develop the necessary skills to write an extended piece of academic research.
+develop and write-up an extended piece of academic research.

 Mode of instruction

-420 hours spend on group meetings and individual research.
+420 hours: group meetings and individual research.
 Most hours will be devoted to individual research activities.

-No supervision after final deadline first take.
-In a case student does not pass the retake he/she fails the course.
-The student should start over next academic year and will be assigned to a new thesis group.
+No supervision is provided after the final deadline for the first take.
+In case a student does not pass the retake, he/she fails the course.
+The student should start over in the next academic year and will be assigned to a new thesis group.

-Information on readings will be announced on Blackboard.
+A selection of readings will be announced on Brightspace.